-The lint coops of ALL 50-Hz and the AD-30 and AD-50 60 Hz model dryers are supported during shipping by a bracket.
+The lint coops of all 50-Hz and the AD-30, AD-50 60-Hz model dryers are supported during shipping by a bracket.
 REMOVE THIS BRACKET BEFORE STARTING THE DRYER.

-B. Location of the Dryer
+B. Location of the Drver

 Before installing the dryer, be sure the location conforms to local codes and ordinances.
-In the absence of such codes or ordinances the location must conform with National Fuel Gas Code ANSI Z223.1-LATEST EDITION.
+In the absence of such codes or ordinances the location must conform with National Fuel Gas Code ANSI Z223.1-latest edition.

 - 1. The dryer must be installed on a sound level floor capable of supporting its weight.
 It is recommended that carpeting be removed from the floor area that the dryer is to rest on. - 2.
 The dryer must not be installed or stored in an area where it will be exposed to water and/or weather. - 3.
 This dryer is for use in noncombustible locations. - 4.
-Provisions for adequate air supply must be provided as noted in this manual (refer to Fresh Air Supply in Section D). - Clearance provisions must be made from non-combustible construction as noted in this manual (refer to Dryer Enclosure Requirements in Section C). - Provisions must be made for adequate clearances for servicing and for operation as noted in this manual (refer to Dryer Enclosure Requirements in Section C).
+Provisions for adequate air supply must be provided as noted in this manual (see Fresh Air Supply in Section D). - 5.
+Clearance provisions must be made from non-combustible construction as noted in this manual (see Dryer Enclosure Requirements in Section C).

-- 7. Dryer must be exhausted to the outdoors in an area where correct exhaust venting can be achieved as noted in this manual (refer to Exhaust Requirements in Section E). - 8.
-Dryer must be located in an area where correct exhaust venting can be achieved as noted in this manual (refer to Exhaust Requirements in Section E).
+- 6. Provisions must be made for adequate clearances for servicing and for operation as noted in this manual (see Dryer Enclosure Requirements in Section C). - 7.
+Dryer must be exhausted to the outdoors in an area where correct exhaust venting can be achieved as noted in this manual (see Exhaust Requirements in Section E). - 8.
+Dryer must be located in an area where correct exhaust venting can be achieved as noted in this manual (see Exhaust Requirements in Section E).